Draugr: Descendants

-Compare to the following potentially related words: drog ("a good-for-nothing"); draighie, draich, draick ("a lazy, lumpish, useless person"), draich ("slow, spiritless"); drög ("nut, idiot").
+Such may also be effected by rackare, "someone dealing with cleaning filth", such as a gravedigger, execution assistant, skinner, castrator, chimney sweeper, etc., also being derogatory to some degree, meaning "blighter, gypsy, the devil", from racker with similar meaning (related to "rake").
+Other potentially related words to either case includes: drog ("a good-for-nothing"); draighie, draich, draick ("a lazy, lumpish, useless person"), draich ("slow, spiritless"); drög ("nut, idiot").

 Terminology

 Nonfiction literature

 One of the earliest nonfiction literature to mention the draugr is by Danish-Norwegian Hans Egede (1686–1758), during his time as the bishop of Greenland.
 In his book, The New Perlustration of Greenland (Det gamle Grønlands nye Perlustration), published in 1741, he describes the Norwegian myth of the Kraken, and follows up with a comment of the sea draugr: